-We’re starting a new feature — called Co-Founder’s Corner — to share some insights about SimScale from our five co-founders.
-We sat down with Johannes Probst this week, for a look behind the scenes at SimScale.
+We’re starting a new feature called Co-Founders’ Corner, which will focus on sharing some insights about SimScale from our five co-founders.
+This week, we sat down with Johannes Probst for a look behind the scenes at SimScale.

 What do you do at SimScale?